achrafbou1/MovieApp/README.md

 - Install Node from https://nodejs.org/en/download/
 - Clone this repo
 - Run `npm install` to install all required dependencies
-- Run `npm start` to start the local server
+- Run `node start app.js` to start the server

 # Code Overview